 Sex that leads to pregnancy is often hot, but sex during pregnancy isn’t always as fashionable.
-There is, after all, a baby involved and babies tend to change things.
-Still, the decision to become parents doesn’t have to come tethered to a nine-month celibacy pact.
+The fact that you are expecting, however, doesn’t have to come tethered to a nine-month celibacy pact.
 In most cases, sex during pregnancy is perfectly safe and just as pleasurable as it was before you impregnated your wife.
-But there are a lot of questions that arise with pregnancy sex, including what are signs that pregnancy sex is dangerous?, is the baby safe?, are orgasms okay?
+But there are a lot of questions that come up when having sex while pregnant.
+For example, what are the signs or indications that pregnancy sex could be dangerous?
+Is it safe to have sex in the third trimester?
+Will the baby feel anything?
 We get it.
 It’s a complicated time.
-So, to answer your questions, we reached out to a variety of experts to help satisfy all your concerns and curiosities.
+So, to answer your questions, we reached out to obstetrics & gynecology specialist Dr. Kelly Morales and doula, certified lactation counselor, and prenatal imaging specialist Brian Salmon, aka “Brian the Birth Guy,” to help satisfy all your concerns and curiosities.

 The short answer here is yes.
 Sex during pregnancy is perfectly safe.
 In fact, it’s important.
 Having a baby takes a massive toll on both the body and mind and maintaining a sexual connection to your partner can be hugely reassuring.
 This might not be that difficult: many women experience an increased sex drive during pregnancy, especially in the second trimester after the hormonal surge settles (see you later, morning sickness!).

-The only instance in which one may want to obtain from sex during pregnancy is if your partner gets hit with certain complications, including but not limited to preterm labor, cervical incompetence, first trimester bleeding, threatened miscarriage, or placenta previa.
-“It’s always a good idea to find out if you are having any complications during pregnancy that requires ‘pelvic rest,’” says Dr. Kelly Morales, an obstetrics & gynecology specialist.
+The only instance in which one may want to abstain from sex during pregnancy is if your partner gets hit with certain complications, including but not limited to preterm labor, cervical incompetence, first trimester bleeding, threatened miscarriage, or placenta previa.
+“It’s always a good idea to find out if you are having any complications during pregnancy that requires ‘pelvic rest,’ ” says Dr. Morales.
 If your doctor gives you the a-okay, you’re good to go.

 Is it possible to poke the baby with my penis?

 Nope.
 Not gonna happen.
-“Babies are well protected in the uterus and amniotic sac,” explains Brian Salmon, aka “Brian the Birth Guy,” a birth doula, certified lactation counselor, and prenatal imaging specialist.
+“Babies are well protected in the uterus and amniotic sac,” explains Salmon.
 “The cervix is tightly shut to protect the baby,” he adds.
 According to Salmon, even a “very large” penis is not going hit that mark.

 Will the baby feel anything?